rarible/protocol/meeting-doc-8th-of-october.md

 Quote: "Hi!
 Having trouble with local publishing scala-rpc.
 While using sbt publishM2 i receive this error: unable to locate a valid GitHub token from GitConfig(token).
 Which token could be used in that case?
 Thanks in advance.
 Link to repo: https://github.com/rarible/scala-rpc"

-Answer: Eugene has already discussed with this guy
+Answer: This matter was already discussed between Eugene and Alexandr.

 ```bold#5220```